-The earliest known written record of the name "Macau" in a foreign language is in a letter dated 20 November 1555.
+The earliest written record of the name "Macau" in a foreign language discovered so far is in a letter dated 20 November 1555.

-In the 15th century, the Portuguese began to expand their trade to the Far East, taking control of several places in Africa and Asia.
+In the 15th century, the Portuguese began expanding their trade to the Far East, and they conquered several places in Africa and Asia.
 In 1553, claiming that they needed some land to air their soaked goods, the Portuguese gained permission from local Chinese officials to stay temporarily on the Macao peninsula to carry out commercial activities.
 Around 1573, the Portuguese began paying land rent to the Chinese government.
 From then till the Opium War, for nearly 300 years, the Ming and subsequent Qing governments exercised sovereignty over Macao, levying taxes and implementing various controls.

-The Ming and Qing Governments' Exercise of Sovereignty Over Macao and customs controls.
+The Ming and Qing Governments' Exercise of Sovereignty Over Macao

-The Ming and Qing governments maintained irrefutable sovereignty over Macao, and under the principle of sovereignty exercised strict and comprehensive land, military, administrative, judicial
+The Ming and Qing governments maintained irrefutable sovereignty over Macao, and under the principle of sovereignty exercised strict and comprehensive land, military, administrative, judicial and customs controls.